SethMMorton/natsort/README.rst

 Please visit https://github.com/SethMMorton/natsort/issues/21 for more details and how to install on Mac OS X.

+.. _deprecate:

 Deprecation Notices
 -------------------

+ - The default sorting algorithm for ``natsort`` will change in version 4.0.0 from signed floats (with exponents) to unsigned integers.
+The motivation for this change is that it will cause ``natsort`` to return results that pass the "least astonishment" test for the most common use case, which is sorting version numbers.
+If you currently rely on the default behavior to be signed floats, it is recommend that you add ``alg=ns.F`` to your ``natsort`` calls.
  - In ``natsort`` version 4.0.0, the ``number_type``, ``signed``, ``exp``,
    ``as_path``, and ``py3_safe`` options will be removed from the (documented) API, in favor of the ``alg`` option and ``ns`` enum.
 They will remain as